View our Product Catalog to find products you can try for free.

 How often you will need to catheterize will be based on your individual situation.

 Initially, intermittent catheterization is done on a schedule.
 In adults, the general rule is to catheterize frequently enough to avoid leaving more than 500 ml of urine in the bladder.
 If you are unable to pass urine independently, you will usually require intermittent catheterization four to six times daily to ensure that your bladder volume remains within 300 ml and 500 ml.

 Ultimately, the right time to empty your bladder will be based on your own experience.
 Keeping a journal of fluid intake and urination can help you determine just the right frequency.
 In all cases, you want to catheterize enough times so that your bladder does not become over-distended.

 What to look for in an intermittent catheter

 Your healthcare professional will determine what size catheter is right for you.
 The correct size will allow you to insert the catheter into your urethra smoothly, and drain your bladder effectively and efficiently.
-The catheter should be large enough to allow for the free flow of urine without causing damage to the urethra.
+The catheter should be large enough to allow for free flow of urine without causing damage to the urethra.

 When choosing your catheter, you should make sure it is: